lidofinance/lido-cms/README.md

 # Local development (files are saved locally)

 - Install dependencies with `yarn`.
-- Run `npx netlify-cms-proxy-server` from the root directory of the above repository.
+- Run `yarn proxy` from the root directory of the above repository.
 - Run dev server with `yarn dev`.

 # Local development (files are saved on github)